KnpLabs/DoctrineBehaviors/README.md

-This PHP `>=5.4` library is a collection of traits and interfaces that add behaviors to Doctrine2 entites and repositories.
+This PHP `>=5.4` library is a collection of traits and interfaces that add behaviors to Doctrine2 entities and repositories.

 It currently handles: